Medicare Enrollment for Parts A and B

 If you don’t receive any benefits from Social Security, you may have to enroll yourself.
 How does it work?

-- If you miss your enrollment deadline in 2020, using the example above, you can enroll in Part A and/or Part B during the general enrollment period from Jan.
-1 to March.
-31, 2021.
+- If you miss your initial enrollment deadline, using the example above, you can enroll in Part A and/or Part B during the general enrollment period from January 1 to March 31 of the next year.

 - If you or your spouse have medical insurance through an employer and choose not to enroll in Part B when you turn 65, you may enroll in Part B at any time while on the employer plan.
 You will also have an 8-month window to enroll in Part B, beginning the month after your employer plan ends.